 Based on extensive research conducted in October 2020, the biggest economic problem identified by over 500 respondents is Unemployment.
 Therefore the SMEPN for this year 2020 is tagged: Unemployment: Policy review and Recommendation.
 The aim of this workshop is to educate students especially on the current government policies and understand their effectiveness, as well as proffer viable solutions to the economic problem.
 Read more about this and find the extensive description on the RE The Uploaders page here.

 Popular and Solidarity Economics in the Current Latin American Crisis.
 This event took place on the 10th of February 2021

 There are further events planned such as a pluralist reading circle in Kenya and a heterodox economics summer school in Sudan, which are still in the planning process.

 The tragic pandemic situation was a push to develop educational events and other online formats that use the innovative possibilities of online learning and pluralist economics.
-The Network for Pluralist Economics Germany wants to transform the economics curriculum by creating new learning spaces like summer schools, writing workshops, and e-learning platforms.
-Such long-term exchange and networking would surely strengthen the global movement for pluralism in economics.
+We got motivated in our quest to transform the economics curriculum by creating new learning spaces like summer schools, writing workshops, and e-learning platforms.
+The long-term exchange and networking will surely strengthen the global movement for pluralism in economics.

 Who could apply for the program?

 People from a country of the so-called global south (Africa, Latin America, or Asia) who are students, PhD candidates, or working in any other way in economics or a related discipline.
 The applicants were seeking a more pluralist, a more sustainable, a more socially oriented stance of economics.
 Some were involved with local or regional pluralist economics groups or networks like Rethinking Economics or De America Soy already